finbourne/lusid-sdk-python/sdk/docs/QuotesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **list_quotes**
-> ResourceListOfQuote list_quotes(scope, as_at=as_at, page=page, start=start, limit=limit, filter=filter)
+> ResourceListOfQuote list_quotes(scope, as_at=as_at, page=page, limit=limit, filter=filter)

 [DEPRECATED] ListQuotes: List quotes

-List all the quotes from a single scope at the specified date/time  Please use M:Finbourne.WebApi.Controllers.QuotesController.ListQuotesForScope(System.String,System.Nullable{System.DateTimeOffset},System.String,System.Nullable{System.Int32},System.Nullable{System.Int32},System.String) - the signature and behaviour of this endpoint will be changing to omit scope
+List all the quotes from a single scope at the specified date/time  Please use M:Finbourne.WebApi.Controllers.QuotesController.ListQuotesForScope(System.String,System.Nullable{System.DateTimeOffset},System.String,System.Nullable{System.Int32},System.String) - the signature and behaviour of this endpoint will be changing to omit scope

 ### Example